qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 Draw effects
 ------------

-Still in order to improve layer rendering and avoid (or at least reduce) the resort to other software for final rendering of maps, QGIS provides another powerful function: the |paintEffects| :guilabel:`Draw Effects` tool.
+In order to improve layer rendering and avoid (or at least reduce) the resort to other software for final rendering of maps, QGIS provides another powerful functionality: the |paintEffects| :guilabel:`Draw Effects` options, which adds :index:`paint effects` for customizing the visualization of vector layers.

-This option can be applied either at the feature level while shaping the symbol or at the whole layer level.
-It adds :index:`paint effects` for customizing the visualization of vector files.
+The options are available at the whole layer level (in the :guilabel:`Layer rendering` group) and at feature level (in each symbol layer), and you can even combine both.

-The function is activated by checking the |checkbox| :guilabel:`Draw effects` option and clicking the |paintEffects| :sup:`Customize effects` button.
+The effects can be activated by checking the |checkbox| :guilabel:`Draw effects` option and clicking the |paintEffects| :sup:`Customize effects` button, that will open the :guilabel:`Effect Properties` Dialog (see figure_effects_1).
+The following effect types are available:
-The effects include the following categories, with the following options:

-* **Source:** Implements the feature in the drawing menu, with its style as selected in the layer properties.
+* **Source:** Draws the feature's original style according to the configuration of the layer's properties.
 The transparency of its style can be adjusted.

   .. _figure_effects_1: